asadsarwar261/Life-Skill/learning-process.md

 ### Q3: What are active and diffused modes of thinking?

 Ans:
-* Active mode is focused mode, it happens when we completely concentrate ourselves on a task in a fully focused mode without any distraction and get streamlined with the process.
+* **Active Mode** is focused mode, it happens when we completely concentrate ourselves on a task in a fully focused mode without any distraction and get streamlined with the process.

-* Diffused mode is a relaxed mode of thinking it happens when our mind is not actively thinking about the processes, in this mode instead of thinking in a streamlined manner our mind wanders around.
+* **Diffused Mode** is a relaxed mode of thinking it happens when our mind is not actively thinking about the processes, in this mode instead of thinking in a streamlined manner our mind wanders around.
 We clicked with the idea suddenly out of nowhere.

 ### Q4: what are the steps to take when approaching a new topic?
 Only mention the points.